 This course explores what it means to be civil through an exploration of the traditions defining how we are to treat people in the public arena.
 It is a study of the history of public behavior and the social codes necessary to navigate successfully in society.
 The course will examine American customs as well as those from around the world and inform students of accepted behaviors both in the United States and internationally.
-Required of history majors with a tourism concentration.
-Open to other interested students.
-Prerequisite: HIS 109, HIS 110, HIS 113, HIS 114 or permission of the instructor.
+Prerequisite: One HIS 100 level course or permission of the instructor.

-HIS 314 European Conquest of the New World
+HIS 314 European Conquest of the New World (3 credits)

 This course will explore the social and intellectual impact of the discovery of the American continents on the European mind and the consequences of colonization and migration in North America 1500-1800.
 Emphasis will be on British colonies and competing European cultures (especially French and Spanish) with Native Americans and African-Americans.
 Student work will focus on three areas: cultural exchange, economic exchange and hostility/conquest.
-Prerequisite: HIS 109, HIS 110, HIS 113, HIS 114 or permission of the instructor.
+Prerequisite: One HIS 100 level course or permission of the instructor.
 Required for majors in social studies education with concentration in history.